 In this blog, we will introduce you to video header bidding.
 Get into the nitty-gritty details of video header bidding, understand what it is, how it works, benefits, downsides, and much more.

 Header bidding is the most efficient way of selling inventory for publishers.
-After the release, it has been adopted and praised by many publishers and advertisers.
+After its release, it has been adopted and praised by publishers and advertisers across industries.
 So, it won’t be strange to see video header bidding following the same path.

-Due to this, vendors are experimenting and providing more options to publishers and advertisers to encourage the use of video header bidding.
+Due to this, vendors are experimenting and providing more options to publishers and advertisers to encourage its use.
 For example, OpenX, AppNexus, SpotX, and many other popular names have started optimizing their header bidding wrapper for video advertising.

-Also, the fact that header bidding is now a preferred method for 75% top publishers.
-Industry is seeing publishers actively implementing video header bidding for their video inventories.
+Also, the fact that header bidding is now a preferred method for 75% of top publishers.
+The industry is seeing publishers actively implementing video header bidding for their video inventories.

 What is Video Header Bidding?